 Did you know that Florida is home to more than 300 species of bees that assist in pollination and ecosystem health?
-Honey bees were brought to America from Europe in the early 1600s and now are beneficial to the growth of crops like blueberries, strawberries, squash, avocado, watermelon, cucumbers, and onions!
+Honey bees were brought to America from Europe in the early 1600s and now are beneficial to the growth of crops like blueberries, strawberries, squash, avocado, watermelon, cucumbers, and also onions!
 About three out of every four crops in Florida are reliant on honey bees for pollination!
 Read on to see how you can help save the bees of Florida!

 Currently, Florida has almost 4,000 registered beekeepers with more than 500,000 honey bee colonies!
-An entire chapter of the Florida Statutes discusses laws governing beekeeping regulation including a registry that all beekeepers with hives must join.
+An entire chapter of the Florida Statutes discusses laws governing beekeeping regulation including a registry that all beekeepers with hives must also join.
 Since honey bees are so important to crops, this organization has the power to inspect hives and order them to be quarantined or destroyed if necessary.

-Unfortunately, honey bees have many potential risk factors including pressure from monoculture agriculture, risk of pesticide exposure, pests and parasites, forage, nutrition, and management.
+Unfortunately, honey bees also have many potential risk factors including pressure from monoculture agriculture, risk of pesticide exposure, pests and parasites, forage, nutrition, and management.